Papahana/Docker/README.rst

     https://code.visualstudio.com/

-This extensions are necessary for using docker with vs code
+This extensions are necessary for using docker with vs code:

 * Docker
 * Dev Containers